Verena Holmes: Commemoration

 From 1969, the Women's Engineering Society supported a yearly Verena Holmes lecture, given at various venues across Britain to children aged nine to eleven to encourage interest in engineering.
 In 1972, Cicely Thompson toured Britain delivering the lectures.
 The lecture series ran for many years until the lecture fund was wound up in 2009.
 The Institute of Mechanical Engineers now has a Verena Winifred Holmes award first awarded in 2015.

 Verena Holmes' birthday of 23 June coincides with International Women in Engineering Day and she is commemorated as part of that celebration.

 On 8 March 2021, Canterbury Christ Church University, in Canterbury, UK, officially opened the Verena Holmes Building, a £65 million STEM building named in her honour, to coincide with International Women's Day.

+On 23 June 2022, the British Science Museum of London paid tribute to Verena Holmes for its 133rd birthday.
+The following year, on the same date, Southeastern railways named a Class 375 train (Unit 375829) in Holmes' honour in a ceremony held at Cannon Street station and attended by her great niece.

+A mural of Holmes was included in a series of murals displayed in Gillingham between 2022-2023 as part of Medway Libraries' Circle of Six project.

+On 24 June 2024, the first school day after Verena Holmes birthday, Highworth Grammar School unveiled a plaque on the building where Verena Holmes was born, which is part of its campus, and named a new building, to be used for teaching mathematics, 'The Verena Holmes Building'.